Sabbatical Archetypes

 The Reposition Sabbatical

-You know you want to shift your trajectory — whether that means changing research areas, learning new methods skills, moving into leadership, or preparing for work beyond academia.
-This sabbatical is intentionally structured to build the knowledge, skills, credentials, or experiences that move you toward that next position.
+You know you want to shift your trajectory — whether that means changing specialty areas, learning new skills, pivoting career paths, or preparing for something completely new.
+This sabbatical is intentionally structured to build the knowledge, skills, credentials, or experiences that move you toward that next place.

 Orientation: Outward – focused on new directions in your work.